Krnsand/rate-your-plants/TESTING.md

 ### **Fixed bugs and solutions**

-- The speech bubble icon did not change color while being hovered over.
+- The reviews disapeared when the pages were refreshed.
-    * Solution: .
+    * Solution: I had missed to connect the reviews to the api, after adding another axiosReq.get it worked great.

 ### **Unfixed bugs**
 - Writing a very long id (for example: /profiles/123jkhkjh4e3/) does not raise an error, t just loads forever.
 This is something I will look into in the future.